DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 * clarity around what ‘part-time’ means
 * calculating the latest month of when a candidate should start their SKE course so they finish it before their ITT starts

-We also tested the SKE course directory and found that most users did not even know it exisited and that they could choose their own SKE provider.
+We also tested the SKE course directory and found that most users did not even know it existed and that they could choose their own SKE provider.

 The directory is also hard for users to make sense of because there was nothing to tell users which SKE provider was better than another.
 Users mentioned having reviews to help tell the difference.